-Articles About the Launch of ERI
+Articles About ERI

 “Josh Brahm is one of the most brilliant pro-life thinkers in the pro-life movement today.
 Not only has he developed sound philosophical lines of argument to defend the pro-life position against virtually any claim the other side offers, he’s put those arguments into practice and has actually changed hearts and minds.”